G-structure/config/docs/guides/hardware-security/ssh-authentication.md

+---
-# SSH Authentication with Ledger
+title: SSH Authentication with Ledger
+---

 Use your Ledger hardware wallet for secure SSH authentication.